github/cost-center-automation/README.md

 # GitHub cost center automation

 This template repository provides scaffolding for cost center automation.
 In its initial version, the utility allows for auto-assignment of all Copilot-licensed users in a given enterprise to a cost center.
-Additional automation use cases will be added.

 ## 🚀 Quick start guide